This post was updated on October 13, 2022.

 - You need a clear view of each customer’s activity and profile

-- You manually assign each task and lead to your sales team
+- You’re tired of manually assigning each task and lead to your sales team

 - You want to scale your email marketing efforts and grow your database

-If you want to save time on sales and marketing and keep everything in one place, consider an operational CRM.
+If you want to save time on sales and marketing and keep everything in 1 place, consider an operational CRM.

 What is an analytical CRM?

-Business intelligence meets contact management.
-An analytical CRM makes sense of your data — including some you might not even know you have.
-(Illustration by Tony Babel via GIPHY)
+This is where business intelligence meets contact management.
+An analytical CRM makes sense of your data—including some you might not even know you have.

 What are the features and benefits of an analytical CRM?

-The biggest benefit of an analytical CRM?
-It does the data gathering and analysis for you.
+The biggest benefit of an analytical CRM is that it does the data gathering and analysis for you.
 Here’s how.

 1. Data mining.
-An analytical CRM serves as a data warehouse: it stores your data in one central, organized, easy-to-analyze database.
+An analytical CRM serves as a data warehouse, storing your data in 1 central, organized, easy-to-analyze database.

 Data mining uses statistical analysis to find patterns and relationships in your data.
 One common use of an analytical CRM is cluster analysis.
 With cluster analysis, you can segment your customer list based on: